adindanurdzykra/instock-mobile/README.md

 class MyHomePage extends StatelessWidget {
   MyHomePage({Key? key}) : super(key: key);

-  // This widget is the home page of your application.
-It is stateful, meaning
-  // that it has a State object (defined below) that contains fields that affect
-  // how it looks.

   final List<ShopItem> items = [
     ShopItem("Lihat Item", Icons.checklist),
     ShopItem("Tambah Item", Icons.add_shopping_cart),